rise-tools/rise-tools/docs/docs/guides/actions-events.md

   const [isPending, setIsPending] = useState(false)
   const handleSubmit = async () => {
     setIsPending(true)
-    const { message } = await onSubmit()
+    // this onSubmit handler is always async because it has to go to the server. const { message } = await onSubmit() setIsPending(false)
-    setIsPending(false)
     alert(message)